February 16, 2024

 • It prioritizes nodes in areas with cleaner power sources to reduce grid emissions.

-The distributed model of hiveNet reduces the need for centralized data center infrastructure, significantly lowering resource consumption.
-These comparisons highlight the significant advantages of hiveNet over traditional data centers, particularly in terms of environmental sustainability.
+The distributed model of Hivenet reduces the need for centralized data center infrastructure, significantly lowering resource consumption.
+These comparisons highlight the significant advantages of Hivenet over traditional data centers, particularly in terms of environmental sustainability.

 Designing Data Centers for the Future